 Crowded Channel

 Routers broadcast signals using channels.
-If a certain channel is crowded, those using that channel may see performance issues with their Wi-Fi networks.
-For instance, in apartments, there are many routers in one building, which can lead to many Wi-Fi devices using the same channel, resulting in slow internet connection speed.
+If a channel is crowded, users on that channel may experience performance issues with their Wi-Fi networks.
+For instance, in apartments, many routers in one building can use the same channel, leading to slow internet speeds.

 Switching to a less congested channel can make you and your devices happy again.
-There are certain apps for PC, Mac Android devices, iOS devices that analyze the best Wi-Fi channel for the area you’re currently in.
+There are apps for PC, Mac, Android, and iOS devices that analyze the best Wi-Fi channel for the area you’re in.

 Slower Band

-Commonly, there are two types of frequency bands on which a Wi-Fi router operates, 2.4 GHz and 5 GHz.
+Commonly, Wi-Fi routers operate in two frequency bands: 2.4 GHz and 5 GHz.
 The 2.4 band has better range and signal strength, but it’s slower.
-In contrast, the 5 GHz band is faster but has a worse range and signal strength.
+In contrast, the 5 GHz band is faster but offers shorter range and weaker signal strength.

 Most modern devices support both bands, with the 5 GHz band being the more recent addition to home devices.
 Basically, you should connect your bandwidth-heavy devices, like smartphones and laptops, to the faster 5 GHz band.
 Other devices can remain on the 2.4 GHz band.
-Note that some routers still aren’t capable of using both bands simultaneously, but the majority of modern routers are.
+Note that some routers still aren’t capable of using both bands simultaneously, but most modern routers are.

-Have you applied all these solutions to your Wi-Fi router with no luck?
+Have you applied all these solutions to your Wi-Fi router without success?
 If you couldn’t manage to speed up your internet connection, network congestion may be playing a part.
 Let’s talk about that next.

 3. Network Congestion